chevcast/poker-engine/readme-template.md

 This method is mostly used internally but it can also be used externally to force the dealer and subsequent blinds into a new position.
 By default the `dealCards` method calls this when starting new hands to automatically increment the dealer position.
 If for some reason you want to manually increment the dealer position between hands then set `autoMoveDealer` to `false`.
 This can be useful if you need to know who the next dealer will be _before_ you call `dealCards` to start the next hand.

+> _**Note:** This method automatically accounts for empty seats and looping back around to seat 0.
+So calling `table.moveDealer(table.dealerPosition + 1)` is perfectly valid even if `table.dealerPosition` is the last seat at the table or if the next seat is empty._

 #### `sitDown(id: string, buyIn: number, seatNumber?: number): number`

 This method allows you to seat a new player at the table.
 If there is an active hand then they are automatically marked as `folded: true` so that the action will skip them until a new hand is started.
 This method returns the seat index the player was placed at.
 You can optionally specify the seat index to put the player into (0 - 9).
 An error will throw if a player is already in the specified seat.